interstitialRedirectModalTitle

 Farmers participating in this project have an opportunity to be part of an Ecosystem Services Market Consortium (ESMC) pilot project.
 Unlike other carbon payment programs, project farmers will be paid on an acreage basis and not based on the amount of carbon stored.
 This guaranteed by-acre rate meant to de-risk the adoption of new practices for our farmer cooperators.
 While there are many carbon programs available to producers, we are working with ESMC on this project.
 Here's why.

 Interested?
 You can learn more here.
-If you are interested in enrolling, fill out the nonbinding intake form here.
-If you have any questions before applying, email Florencia Abram or call her at 979-922-0960.
+If you are interested in enrolling or have any questions before applying, email Nick Arneson or call him at (402) 676-1618.

 Download Nebraska's Indirect Cost Policy here.